kakalasek/PV-Lambda/README.md

 Note that this program uses java 21, so you should start it with a compatible version.
 It also does no support Windows, only Linux machines

+How To Use
+===

+In the main menu, you simply type the number displayed on the left to the menu item and press enter.
+The respective menu item will walk you through its steps.
+If you want to stop the program, simply type *end* and press enter

 Operation Diagram
 ===